wwwportal/Kalima/Communities/Computer Engineering Technology/C Language.md

 1. dynamically allocate and reallocate (to add numbers) memory as an array
 2.  check number against list
 3.  input number
-4.  free the allocated memory while keeping empty list or something we can still display after freeing memory
+4.  free the allocated memory while keeping empty list or something we can still display after freeing memory (instead of null pointer)

 5. until (exit): {
    1. display menu